rethinksoftware/rethink-plaintext-editing/readme.md

 - Open `localhost:3000` in your browser
 - Enjoy

 Once complete, please email us a link to your forked repo with clean, tested code.
+- Email fork link to: careers@rethink.software or your current contact
-We will use Chrome to run it.
+- We will use Chrome to run it

-- Rethink Engineering